-- (1) Represents as of December 31, 2021 the number of Common Shares, Series 1 Shares, Series 3 Shares, Series 5 Shares, Series 9 Shares, and Series 11 Shares, as applicable, beneficially owned, or controlled or directed, directly or indirectly, by such persons. - (2) See also "Company History 2020 Executive Appointments".
-(3) Chris Kopecky was appointed to the executive on July 30, 2020 and has until July 30, 2025 to reach his share ownership guideline (SOG).
+(1) Represents as of December 31, 2022 the number of Common Shares, Series 1 Shares, Series 3 Shares, Series 5 Shares and Series 11 Shares, as applicable, beneficially owned, or controlled or directed, directly or indirectly, by such persons.

+(2) Chris Kopecky was appointed to the executive on July 30, 2020 and has until July 30, 2025 to reach his share ownership guideline (SOG).
 As he is currently a resident of the United States, his ability to acquire Capital Power shares has been limited.
-Until his forthcoming change of residency to Canada, he will increase his ownership value by the restricted share units granted to him as part of his long-term incentive and by electing to transfer his annual incentive into deferred share units.
+Until his change of residency to Canada, he will increase his ownership value by the restricted share units granted to him as part of his long-term incentive and by electing to transfer his annual incentive into deferred share units.

-As at December 31, 2021, the directors of the Company who are not also executive officers of the Company, as a group, beneficially owned, or controlled or directed, directly or indirectly, 38,431 Common Shares

-(\$39.46 per share as at the close of trading on December 31, 2021 for a value of \$1,516,487), which is less than 1% of the issued and outstanding Common Shares.
+As at December 31, 2022, the directors of the Company who are not also executive officers of the Company, as a group, beneficially owned, or controlled or directed, directly or indirectly, 50,905 Common Shares (\$46.33 per share as at the close of trading on December 30, 2022 for a value of \$2,358,428.65), which is less than 1% of the issued and outstanding Common Shares.

-As at December 31, 2021, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 287,481 Common Shares (\$39.46 per share as at the close of trading on December 31, 2021 for a value of \$11,344,000), which is less than 1% of the issued and outstanding Common Shares of the Company.
+As at December 31, 2022, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 316,343 Common Shares (\$46.33 per share as at the close of trading on December 30, 2022 for a value of \$14,656,171.19), which is less than 1% of the issued and outstanding Common Shares of the Company.
 The information as to the beneficial ownership of the Common Shares, not being within the knowledge of the Company, has been confirmed by the directors and executive officers individually.